Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 #### RX

+Rx frequency.

+Enter the frequency via the keypad

 #### TX

+Tx frequency

+Enter the frequency via the keypad

 #### Bandwidth
 Sets the Rx and Tx bandwidth in FM mode to either 25Khz or 12.5Khz